Services2024-11-07T17:00:16+00:00

 Services

-At our location on Pine Street in Newton, we provide free-of-charge counseling to children and adults.
+We provide free-of-charge counseling to children and adults.
 We also have a 24-hour help line, advocacy services, as well as therapeutic services.

 Experiencing trauma, such as a mass violence event, can leave lasting effects.
 Counseling services can help an individual cope and heal from trauma.
 Our clinicians use evidence-based Trauma-Focused Cognitive Behavioral Therapy in working with victims of trauma.
 This type of therapy has evidence to support its effectiveness.